rails/rails/guides/source/active_record_callbacks.md

 end
 ```

-It is considered good practice to declare callback methods as private.
-If left
+NOTE: It is considered good practice to declare callback methods as private.
+If
-public, they can be called from outside of the model and violate the principle
+left public, they can be called from outside of the model and violate the
-of object encapsulation.
+principle of object encapsulation.

 WARNING.
 Refrain from using methods like `update`, `save`, or any other methods
 that cause side effects on the object within your callback functions. <br><br>